yayuyang/PVSizer_Tool_AlphaVersion/README.md

 # PVSizer: A PV & BESS Sizing and Impact Analysis Tool

-**PVSizer (Alpha Version)**  is an advanced simulation tool built on Python and OpenDSS.
+**PVSizer (Alpha Version)** is a design tool built on Python and OpenDSS.
 It offers a comprehensive framework to help engineers and researchers tackle two critical challenges in renewable energy integration:

 1.  **Impact Analysis**: Perform detailed time-series simulations to evaluate the impact of specific PV and BESS configurations on the distribution network's performance, such as voltage profiles and equipment loading.
 2.  **Optimal Sizing**: Determine the maximum capacity of Photovoltaic (PV) systems and the minimum required capacity of Battery Energy Storage Systems (BESS) without violating grid constraints.